Agreement in Principle: What can go wrong?

 There is a chance when applying for an Agreement In Principle that you will be rejected.
 This could be due to a low income, a low house deposit or a complicated debt history.
 If you lose your job, start a new role, or become self-employed in the months leading up to your mortgage application, this could also affect your ability to get the loan you need — even if you already have a Mortgage In Principle.

 If it happens to you, don’t be disheartened.
-At Tembo, we specialise in helping buyers increase their buying budget through a range of family-assisted mortgages and specialist buying schemes.
+At Tembo, we specialise in helping buyers increase their buying budget by finding them the best mortgage deals from over 100 lenders as well as a range of specialist buying schemes.
 Advising on over 20,000 mortgage products, if one lender rejects your application or does not offer you the mortgage size you need, we can work with you to try and find another.
+Find out more here

 Can a rejected Agreement In Principle affect your credit score?